-Petron Corporation ("Petron" or the "Company") operates the only integrated oil refinery in the Philippines and is a leading oil marketing company.
-The Company had an overall market share of approximately 24.0% of the Philippine oil market in the first half of 2020 in terms of sales volume based on Company estimates using its internal assumptions and calculations and industry data from the Philippine Department of Energy ("DOE").
+Petron Corporation ("Petron" or the "Company", or the "Issuer") operates the only integrated oil refinery in the Philippines and is a leading oil marketing company.
+The Company had an overall market share of approximately 22.1% of the Philippine oil market for the year ended December 31, 2020 in terms of sales volume based on Company estimates using its internal assumptions and calculations and industry data from the Philippine Department of Energy ("DOE").
 Petron is also a leading player in the Malaysian market.
 The Company entered the Malaysian market in March 2012 through the purchase of ExxonMobil's downstream oil business in Malaysia.
-For the year ended December 31, 2020, the Company ranked third in the Malaysian retail market with more than 21% market share, based on Company estimates using its internal assumptions and calculations and industry data from a third-party market research consultant appointed by Malaysian retail market participants to compile industry data.
+For the period ended March 31, 2021, the Company ranked third in the Malaysian retail market with more than 21% market share, based on Company estimates using its internal assumptions and calculations and industry data from a third-party market research consultant appointed by Malaysian retail market participants to compile industry data.
 Petron refines crude oil and markets and distributes refined petroleum products in the Philippines and Malaysia with a combined refining capacity of 268,000 barrels per day ("bpd").